Collection Policy for General Use

 The Florida Museum has a general policy for all collections found here.
 This is an extensive document that should answer any questions about use of the Mammalogy Collection.
 Please let us know if you have any further questions.

-Destructive Sampling Policy
+Destructive Sampling Policy and Requests

 The Mammalogy collection of the Florida Museum of Natural History recognizes the needs of the research community to use specimens in our care.
 In light of new technology, we must balance the future availability of this valuable biological material with potential yield of information that benefits research and is in the public interest.
 Therefore, we have established specific guidelines for destructive sampling of museum study specimens.
 This is in addition to our general loan policy for removal of specimens from the Mammal Collection at Florida Museum of Natural History.